Jeeuh-Liu/RFC9293/README.md

 - Check whether destIP of this RIP response is srcIP of one interface
   - if yes, ignroe
   - continue other steps

+# Milestone

+## 2

+when to forward a packet

+(1)

+(2) periodically broacast RIP response

+(3)

+## 3

+Why two packets received when sending to itself

+# Questions

+Assume A has 2 links, if 10.0.0.10 is down but B is trying to send a test packet fo 10.0.0.10 and it can reach another IP port 10.0.0.11.
+In this case, does A receive this packet?